Foresight Initiatives

 Foresight is increasingly being used by organisations and researchers in the food systems field.
 Foresight4Food aims to be a hub in this field, particularly by facilitating better coordination among foresight initiatives.
 The presence of foresight initiatives has been increasing in recent years, and these initiatives often focus on certain aspects of food systems, or specific places.

 This page presents an illustrative view of such recent initiatives on foresight in food systems.
-It is continuously being updated as new initiatives arise.

 Sustainable